auramo/auramo.github.io/_posts/2014-12-11-vagrant-performance-tuning.md

 date: 2014-12-11 15:27:31
 ---

-I like the simplicity of Vagrant compared to hunting down random Virtual Machines and hand-configuring them.
+This post is about this setup: OSX as the host system and VirtualBox as the provider.

+I used to run VirtualBox directly.
+Hunting down and hand-configuring VMs was a pain.
+Vagrant simplifies things a lot.
 There is however some things which will bite you when you really start using it.

 I'm using multiple Vagrant machines at my current job.
 I use OSX, but the environment has pretty hard-core Linux-stuff related to building C++/Linux